 The aim of government regulation is economic or social improvement.
-In the Regulatory Authority case, the rights and needs of children to access safe and high-quality education and care are vital social and economic aims.
+In the Regulatory Authority's case, the rights and needs of children to access safe and high-quality education and care are vital social and economic aims.

-Quality education and care shapes a child's future, and lays the foundation for their development and learning.4 Research shows that quality education and care early in life leads to better social and economic outcomes, including improved health, education and employment later in life.5 The Regulatory Authority plays a crucial role in ensuring the regulated community meets the NQF requirements and, in doing so, provides the platform for these higher order aims to be met.
+Quality education and care shapes a child's future, and lays the foundation for their development and learning.4 Research shows that quality education and care early in life leads to better social and economic outcomes, including improved health, education and employment later in life.5 The Regulatory Authority plays a crucial role in ensuring ECEC services meet the requirements of the NQF and Child Safe Standards and, in doing so, provides the platform for these higher order aims to be met.